 Guest post by Emily Bryant

 Let’s be honest.
 None of us have this totally figured out.
-It is kind of like frosting sugar cookies.
-Sometimes your snowmen come out looking like the poster child for Hallmarks next hit movie, but other times the frosting consistency is just wrong and the snowman looks like the plow just threw all of the dirty street snow on it and transformed it into a the abominable snowman.
+It is like frosting sugar cookies.
+Sometimes your snowmen come out looking like the poster child for Hallmark’s next hit movie, but other times the frosting consistency is just wrong, and the snowman looks like the plow just threw all of the dirty street snow on it and transformed it into an abominable snowman.
 It just depends on the day, how steady your hand is, the consistency of the frosting, and how much time you have.

-Similar to frosting cookies, some travel assignments can be absolutely perfect and everything will line up straighter than your corn rows after your family vacation to Mexico in 1997.
-Other times, housing falls through or the hospital doesn’t give what they promised or you just can’t seem to connect anywhere and living life in the Upsidedown almost seems more enjoyable than the current turmoil you are enduring.
+Similar to frosting cookies, some travel assignments can be absolutely perfect, and everything will line up straighter than your cornrows after your family vacation to Mexico in 1997.
+Other times, housing falls through, or the hospital doesn’t give what they promised, or you can’t seem to connect anywhere.
+Living life in the Upsidedown almost seems more enjoyable than the current turmoil you are enduring.

-Regardless of what the frustrations or joys an assignment might bring, I have figured out that there are quite a few consistencies between that tend to occur throughout the 13 week period.
-Now, this might be my own personal progression, but I have talked to many travelers who have expressed similar feelings.
-So, what does it look like to move every 13 weeks and continually uproot every aspect of consistency you know?
+Regardless of the frustrations or joys, an assignment might bring, I have figured out that there are quite a few consistencies that tend to occur throughout the 13 week period.
+This might be my own personal progression, but I have talked to many travelers who have expressed similar feelings.
+So, what does it look like to move every 13 weeks and continually uproot every aspect of consistency, you know?
 Let me tell you.

 You’re Ready to GO

-The contract is signed, the boxes are packed, your car is busting at the seams, your coffee mug is filled to the brim, your phone is charged and Google maps have been downloaded, the last hugs have been given, and you pull out that driveway and head into the sunrise on an early morning full of expectation of what the next weeks will bring.
+The contract is signed, the boxes are packed, your car is busting at the seams, your coffee mug is filled to the brim, your phone is charged, and Google maps have been downloaded, the last hugs have been given.
+You pull out that driveway and head into the sunrise on an early morning full of expectation of what the next weeks will bring.